jamesherriott1/Starkey-Martial-Arts/README.md

 Added sections from line 33 to 77 and tested code.
 No errors to report.
 Adeded line 78 to 115 and tested code.
 No errors to report.
 Added footer section.
 Line 116 to 131.
 Tested code.
 No errors to report.

+Added the h2 section to the timetable page. lines 49 to 57.
+Tested code and found no errors.